Life imprisonment in England and Wales: Whole life order

-Ian Brady, who committed the Moors murders with Myra Hindley, was also told by a succession of Home Secretaries that his life sentence should mean life, but unlike Hindley he never attempted to gain parole, and insisted he never wanted to be released from custody.
+Ian Brady, who committed the Moors murders with Hindley, was also told by a succession of home secretaries that his life sentence should mean life, but unlike Hindley he never attempted to gain parole, and insisted he never wanted to be released from custody.
 In 1999, he made an unsuccessful legal challenge to be allowed to starve himself to death.
 He died in May 2017 after more than 50 years in prison, and was Britain's longest-serving prisoner.

-Since 2003, the law has provided that whole life orders cannot be issued to anyone who was under the age of 21 at the time of their crime, although there had never been a previous case of a whole life order being imposed or recommended to someone who committed their crime before the age of 21.
+Prior to 2022, the law provided that whole-life orders could be issued to anyone under the age of 21 at the time of their crime, although there had never been a previous case of a whole-life order being imposed or recommended to someone who committed their crime before the age of 21.
+The Police, Crime, Sentencing and Courts Act 2022 amended the Sentencing Code to allow a court to issue whole-life orders to defendants aged over 18 but under 21 at the time of their offence, but only if the court considers that the seriousness of the offence, or combination of offences, is exceptionally high even by the standard of offences which would normally result in a whole life order.

-Around 100 prisoners are believed to have been issued with whole life orders since the mechanism was first introduced in 1983, although some of them were convicted of their crimes before that date and some of the prisoners known to have been issued with the whole life order have since died in prison or had their sentences reduced on appeal.

-A number of prisoners who are unlikely to ever be released or have received very long sentences have declared their wish to die; for example, Ian Brady.
-At least two such inmates have died by suicide in prison, Harold Shipman and Daniel Gonzalez, and there have been attempted suicides by such prisoners, including Ian Huntley.
-A number have died in prison as a result of ill health, including Brady's accomplice Myra Hindley and the "Black Panther" serial murderer and armed robber Donald Neilson.
+A number of prisoners who are unlikely ever to be released or have received very long sentences have declared their wish to die; for example, Ian Brady.
+At least two such inmates have committed suicide in prison, Harold Shipman and Daniel Gonzalez, and there have been attempted suicides by such prisoners, including Ian Huntley.
+A number have died in prison as a result of ill health, including Myra Hindley and Donald Neilson.

-Whole life sentences have also been criticised in some quarters for giving offenders no incentive to behave well and co-operate with prison staff, or make any serious attempt at rehabilitation.
+Whole-life sentences have also been criticised in some quarters for giving offenders no incentive to behave well and co-operate with prison staff, or make any serious attempt at rehabilitation.
 An example of this was highlighted by the case of Robert Maudsley, sentenced to life for a single murder in 1975, who went on to kill three inmates several years into his sentence.
+The late Victor Castgador also went on to kill again in prison.
+A number of other such prisoners have committed serious assaults on other prisoners and staff.
+These include Mark Hobson, Gary Vinter and Damien Bendall.

+Release

+Section 30(1) of the Crime (Sentences) Act 1997 provides that the home secretary may at any time release a life prisoner on licence if satisfied that exceptional circumstances exist that justify the prisoner’s release on compassionate grounds.
+A prisoner can then be released early when criteria such as great age, injury, disability or ill health are met; this has resulted in several life-sentence prisoners being granted early release a considerable length of time before the date when they could first apply for parole.